pepopowitz/a-developer-experience-podcast/README.md

 A podcast showcasing the variety of skills, tools, and strategies developers use to get things done.

+This doc is my "charter" — a summary of what I'm thinking about this podcast, why I'm making it, and how I plan to build it.

 ## What?

 - A curated season of episodes around a specific topic related to how developers work